pwaldhauer/daiquiri/README.md

 The `meta.layout` fields are used to calculate the size of the fitting images for the grid.
 If you change the CSS (i.e. make the column wider) you may need to change this values.

 You can have as many sections and boxes as you want.
-Currently $toolname supports two types of boxes: `text` and `image`.
+Currently daiquiri supports two types of boxes: `text` and `image`.
 The latter supports the sizes `grid`, which creates a grid-like structure based on how many images are provided, and `full`, which creates a full-size image with scales to the viewports width.

 The path of the images is constructed using the `meta.input` fields and the string you define in the `media` arrays of the boxes.
 So `"media": ["1175"]` gets `meta.input.prefix` + 1175 + `meta.input.suffix` = `images/IMG_1175.jpg`.
 This is mainly to save you some time typing the whole filename everytime.